the first voyage…

 Building on our work with masks, we will explore animal physicality, states and behaviours, preparing performer-creators for highly physical theatrical styles and creating vivid and embodied characters.

 In a nexus of three fundamental gestures, we will identify the generative movements of a human character.
 Like the masked characters in the previous topic, these personas shift in different situations.
 We will explore building dramatic tension and how this building tension affects our sense that we are seeing the heart of a character.
+In this approach to character, we will alternate character facets according to the comic techniques of farce and slapstick.